 \section{Basic properties of the norms and convergence to equilibrium}

-In this section, we show important properties of the norms and their behavior with respect to the transfer operator.
+In this section, we show important properties of the norms and their behaviour with respect to the transfer operator.
 In particular, we show that the $\mathcal{L}^{\infty}$ norm is weakly contracted by the transfer operator.
-We prove a Lasota-Yorke like inequality and an exponential convergence to equilibrium statement.
+We prove a type of Lasota-Yorke inequality and an exponential convergence to equilibrium statement.
 All these properties will be used in next section to prove a spectral gap statement for the transfer operator.

 \begin{proposition}[The weak norm is weakly contracted by $\func{F}^{\ast }$] Suppose that $F$ satisfies (G1).
 If $\mu \in \mathcal{L}^{\infty}$ then

 \end{proposition}

 In the proof of the proposition we will use the following lemma about the behavior of the $||\cdot ||_W$ norm (see equation (\ref{WW})) after a contraction.
 It says that a contraction cannot increase the $||\cdot ||_W$ norm.